paulklemm/cohort-subgroup/Documentation.md

 ###Bootstrap
 This front-end framework supports responsive as well as fast and easy web development and provides various custom HTML and CSS components.
 It is used for keeping the layout simple and applicable to various devices of different shapes.
 ###D3
 This JavaScript library helps manipulating documents based on data.
-It combines powerful visualization components with a data-driven approach to DOM manipulation and therefore is used for simply visualizing the given proband data of the study.
+It combines powerful visualization components with a data-driven approach to DOM manipulation and therefore is used for simply visualizing the given subject data of the study.

 -----------------